ckamps/2232-defiance/content/03-main-level.md

 ## Third Bedroom / Office

+Choose whether you want to use this room as an office, bedroom, or both.

 | | |
 |-|-|
 |**Flooring**|Savannah Hardwoods 3/4" thick solid beech hardwood floors flow into dining room and kitchen|